Ultima Mk1

 The Ultima Mk1 is a mid-engined concept kit car produced by Noble Motorsport Ltd in 1983 (the company later became Ultima Sports when Ted Marlow and Richard Marlow bought the rights in 1992).
-The Mk1 was intended to go into production, but before any sold the Ultima Mk2 was introduced, and thus only one Mk1 was made.
+The Mk1 was intended to go into production, but before any could be sold, the Ultima Mk2 was introduced.
+Thus only one Mk1 was made.

 Required donor parts

 As the Ultima Mk1 was a kit car, it required a variety of donor parts to complete.
-The Mk1 uses the 2.6L V6 and five-speed transaxle from the Renault 30 as well as that car's driveshafts, hubs, wheel bearings and gear lever.
+The Mk1 uses the 2.7-litre V6 engine and five-speed transaxle from the Renault 30 as well as that car's driveshafts, hubs, wheel bearings, and gear lever.
 It also uses the steering components, front uprights, front hubs, front brakes and handbrake lever from the Mk3 Ford Cortina as well as the radiator from the Austin Princess and rear calipers from the Lancia Beta.